 The best way to avoid Creepers is by killing them before they explode or having a pet cat around to scare them off.
 If you successfully kill a Creeper, it drops gunpowder.
 Another exciting mechanic of Creeper is that their body starts to glow when they are struck by lighting.
 They become a “Charged Creeper.”
 This variant of Creeper causes a more powerful self-explosion than the regular Creeper.

-Guardians are hostile aquatic mobs that only spawn around ocean monuments of Minecraft.
+Guardians are hostile aquatic mobs that only spawn around ocean monuments.
 They are naturally hostile towards the players, dolphins, squids, axolotls, and glow squids.
 Instead of melee combat, all Guardians use lasers to attack their enemies, which they charge every 3 seconds before firing.

 Unlike other aquatic mobs, the Guardians can survive outside water too.
 But they still keep flopping around searching for water.
 They also have a defense mechanism similar to pufferfishes by extending the spikes on their bodies to attack their target.
 If you somehow kill the Guardian, it can drop raw cod and Prismarine crystals.